 From Nagasaki, continue on to Kumamoto to see its castle and wander through the 17th-century landscaped garden of Suizenji, then head to the small seaside town of Kagoshima.
 It’s renowned for its cuisine that features locally-raised meats, seafood, and sweet potatoes, as well as featuring sand baths that are said to relax your muscles and promote better blood circulation.

 Kagoshima also serves as the gateway to Yakushima, a small and mystical island that’s covered in moss and home to Japan’s oldest tree – Jomon sugi (it was the inspiration behind Hayao Miyazaki’s anime film “Princess Mononoke”).
 I did a great day hike to the peak of Kuromidake, which affords 360° views across the island, then overnight in a local inn run by an elderly lady on the outskirts of Miyanoura.

 Once you return to Kyushu, head to Kirishima, which is the biggest onsen resort in Japan.
 As you arrive in the city, you’ll see steam rising from streams on the side of the road.
 If you’re after a challenge, make the trek to the volcanic summit of Mount Kirishima where you’ll find a beautiful lake (and few other people).

-You can end your trip in Fukuoka where I found the people to be incredibly friendly.
-Stroll through beautiful Maizuru Park and be sure to try the local specialty – a creamy tonkotsu ramen that’s available almost everywhere.
+You can end your trip to Fukuoka where I found the people to be incredibly friendly.
+Stroll through beautiful Maizuru Park and be sure to try the local specialty – a creamy tonkatsu ramen that’s available almost everywhere.